On 19 November, we commemorate the anniversary of Abraham Lincoln’s Gettysburg Address in 1863.

 Repetition is an essential aspect of great public speaking.
 The trick is knowing what and how to repeat.
 Take a lesson from Lincoln.
 Sometimes its the little words that have the most power.

 We can learn a lot about public speaking by studying the great speeches of history.
-The Gettysburg address is one of the greats.
-Lincoln took his audience on a journey that began with the founding of America and ended at the crossroads at which the country found itself at that moment.
+The Gettysburg Address is one of the greats.
+Lincoln took his audience on a journey.
+It began with the founding of America and ended at a crossroads.
 He wanted to make sure that Americans chose the right path.
 And he did.